Bumgarner wins pitching duel as D-backs edge Rangers 3-2

 SHORT HOPS

 Arizona released RHP Jon Duplantier after Tuesday’s game.
-The third-round draftee in 2016 went 0-3 in four starts with a 13.15 ERA in 13 innings and had been hampered by multiple injuries while with the organization.
+The third-round draftee in 2016 went 0-3 in four starts with a 13.15 ERA in 13 innings and had been hampered by multiple injuries while with the organization. … Jack Leiter, the second overall draftee this year, signed with Texas on Wednesday and threw out a ceremonial first pitch.

 TRAINER’S ROOM